Farahou110/Farahou110/README.md

 - 💞️ I’m looking to collaborate on debugging and developing.
 - 📫 How to reach me dkipkoech@kabarak.ac.ke or
 - 😄 Pronouns: forever a HE
-- ⚡ Fun fact: SEE 👀, PROCRASTINATION left you in outdated😄
+- ⚡ Fun fact:   SEE 👀, PROCRASTINATION learning that knowledge left you outdated😄

 <!---
 Farahou110/Farahou110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.